cndpost/readings/Readme.md

 </h2>
 <br>

-The live demo of this website is at <a href="webportfolio.n2k.net:5000> Chat-App in GOLANG using go-socket.io </a>
+The live demo of this website is at <a href="webportfolio.n2k.net:5000"> Chat-App in GOLANG using go-socket.io </a>
+The full source code is at the /chat-app subfolder of this current repo you are reading now.